sarkershantonu/hardware/pihole/readme.md

  - I use DNS changer in mobile/tab & manually change DNS

   - I also forward port in my router so that I can access my pihole form outside home.

+# Access From any where
+- You may configure your router for port forwarding on port 53(default TCP & UDP port for DNS) to access from any where with you router IP.

+# How to use
+1. For Android , use DNS changer APP to change DNS
+2. For Windows or Mac , use read google blog  https://developers.google.com/speed/public-dns/docs/using .
+Just inplace of google DNS use your pi-hole ip (if you port forward , you can use you public IP)